 Deciding whether or not you should grow marijuana or have a caregiver do it for you must be thought over carefully.
 The grower candidate must consider many factors.

 Is there enough space to grow?
 Most gardens require a minimum of around 9 square feet (0.8 square meters).
-This, of course, averages out to a space that’s about 3 feet x 3 feet (0.9 meters x 0.9 meters).
+This, of course, averages out to a space that's about 3 feet x 3 feet (0.9 meters x 0.9 meters).
 If growing outside, a plant can use anywhere between 4 and 25 square feet (0.4 to 2.3 square meters).
-Download my free marijuana grow bible for more tips about growing marijuana plants.

 Do you feel confident in your horticultural abilities?
 Marijuana isn't that hard to grow, but it can be tremendously stressful to begin a project pessimistically.

 Do you use enough medicine to make cultivation worthwhile?
-If you only use miniscule amounts of marijuana, it probably won’t make sense to waste all the time and money it requires to grow marijuana.
-For example, if you only go through a quarter of an ounce per month, then the effort, time, and money probably won’t balance out.
-Indeed, maintaining a garden could cost as much as $1,000 per year, which is an amount many people aren’t willing to part with.
+If you only use minuscule amounts of marijuana, it probably won't make sense to waste all the time and money it requires to grow marijuana.
+For example, if you only go through a quarter of an ounce per month, then the effort, time, and money probably won't balance out.
+Indeed, maintaining a garden could cost as much as $1,000 per year, which is an amount many people aren't willing to part with.

 Do you feel uneasy about growing such a controversial plant?
 In certain states, marijuana cultivation is legal with a doctor's recommendation.
 Even in those instances, however, you do run a risk of arrest if their gardens attract adverse attention from neighbors, landlords, cops, or even unfriendly relatives and acquaintances.
 If you feel wary about having a taboo plant on their property, it might be a good idea to avoid a personal marijuana garden.